Bachelor's

 Reserving Courses for Graduate Programs

 Seniors who have a few remaining requirements for a bachelor’s degree may take courses at the F400 or F600 graduate course level and have them reserved for an advanced degree.
-Courses reserved toward a graduate program cannot be counted toward the requirements for the bachelor’s degree.
+Courses reserved for a graduate program cannot be counted toward the requirements for the bachelor’s degree.

 To reserve one or more courses, students must be in their final year of an undergraduate program.
 Submit a written request to the Office of the Registrar during the first four weeks of the semester.
 The request should identify which semester courses are desired to be reserved for graduate study and not counted toward the bachelor’s degree.
 Reserving courses does not, however, assure that a graduate advisory committee will accept them as part of a student's eventual graduate program.